An ETA is required. We can assist in processing this document.

 Learn More: ETA

-The Government of Canada introduced a new entry requirement in March 2016, known as an Electronic Travel Authorization (ETA).
-This new ETA is now a requirement for all citizens of visa-exempt countries that are traveling to Canada by air.
+In March 2016, the Canadian Government introduced a new entry requirement known as an Electronic Travel Authorization (ETA).
+This new ETA has become a requirement for all citizens of visa-exempt countries who travel to Canada by air.

 An ETA is electronically linked to a traveler’s passport.
-It is valid for up to five years or until the passport expires, whichever comes first.
+It is valid for up to 5 years after issued or until passport expires or until the passport expires, whichever comes first.
 With a valid ETA, you can travel to Canada as often as you want for short stays (up to six months at a time).
-The information entered will be sent electronically to the Canada Department of Immigration and we will send your Canada ETA online via email in as little as 15 minutes.
+The information entered will be sent electronically to the Canada Department of Immigration and we will send your Canada ETA online via email.

 Use our Visa Calculator Tool